nishantnayar/tradingsystem/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Alpaca API for market data
+- Streamlit for the UI framework
+- SQLAlchemy for database management
+- Prefect for workflow orchestration